Indezine Logo

 Product/Version: PowerPoint 2010 for Windows

-Follow these steps to learn how to add commands to custom groups in PowerPoint 2010:
+Follow these steps to learn how to add commands to custom groups in PowerPoint 2010 for Windows:

 1. You first need to bring up the PowerPoint Options dialog box, and there are two ways to summon this dialog box.
-The easier way is to right-click anywhere on the Ribbon, and choose the Customize the Ribbon option, as shown in Figure 1.
+The easiest way is to right-click anywhere on the Ribbon and then choose the Customize the Ribbon option, as shown in Figure 1, below.

 2. Customize the Ribbon option within the right-click contextual menu